praF02/anevicon/CONTRIBUTING.md

  - **[Issues](https://github.com/Gymmasssorla/anevicon/issues)** are meant for reporting found bugs and new functionality suggestions.
 Discussions are welcome too, and I will try to answer you in near future.

  - **[Pulls](https://github.com/Gymmasssorla/anevicon/pulls)** are meant for implementing new functionality and fixing bugs.
 Note that other people can criticize your code, and you should answer them.

+## Formatting
+To make the code readable and maintainable, we use the great tool from the original Rust team called [rustfmt](https://github.com/rust-lang/rustfmt).
+You need to format your code before pushing any changes just by typing the `cargo fmt` command in your terminal.